RobertoRDT/evt2-demo/README.md

-# Derroter EVT 2 demo
+# Derrotero EVT 2 demo
 Experimental EVT 2 edition of the "Derrotero" by Diego Ramirez de Arellana.